 It’s not just for the sheer thrill of it—although there is an amazing text called The King’s Mirror, written in Norway in the mid-13th century.
 It’s a dialogue between a father and a son, and the son asks, ‘Why do people go to Greenland?’
 One of the reasons the father gives is along the lines of, ‘Because they want to prove how great and manly they are, and it is an amazing adventure.’
 So there clearly is something in the mentality as well.

-The first book on your list is The Vinland Sagas, the original Icelandic sagas.
+The first book on your list of Viking books is The Vinland Sagas, the original Icelandic sagas.
 ‘Vinland’ is their word for America, is that right?
 A country of wild grapes.

 ‘Vin’ is their word for wine, related to the grapes they find there.
 It’s hard to know exactly what area they’re talking about.
 Coming down from Arctic Canada, we can match up Baffin Island to the Helluland or ‘Stone slab land’ they talk about in The Vinland Sagas—it’s very rocky.
 Further south, you get the coast of Labrador, which they called Markland or ‘Forest land’ because there are lots of trees.
 And then they talk about this area called Vinland.
 It’s not America as we think of it, it’s more Newfoundland and then heading down the coast to Nova Scotia: the St Lawrence River region.

 And there are grapes there?